Updated 16 September 2022

 We may be required to provide other audit firms with access to our audit files where they act as group auditors or successor auditors.
 We may also be requested to provide access to our audit files to potential investors or their advisors.

-We may be required in certain circumstances, by law or by Regulations or by Professional Bodies, some of these may be located outside the United Kingdom (UK), to which we belong, to make reports to regulatory and law enforcement authorities or to such bodies, or to disclose documents or information or take other action, as a result of information received by us or matters which come to our attention during the course of our engagement.
+We may be required in certain circumstances, by law or by Regulations or by Professional Bodies, some of these may be located outside the European Economic Area (EEA), to which we belong, to make reports to regulatory and law enforcement authorities or to such bodies, or to disclose documents or information or take other action, as a result of information received by us or matters which come to our attention during the course of our engagement.
 We may also be required to provide Regulatory Bodies, Grant Thornton International Limited or Professional Bodies with access to our work papers in order to facilitate monitoring inspections.

-We are an all-Ireland firm and therefore data is processed in all offices (ROI/NI) for the legitimate interest to ensure efficient running of the business.
+We are a multi-territory firm and therefore data is transferred between offices to ensure efficient running of the business.
+Therefore, where necessary data is transferred outside of the UK to the Dublin office.

 Our retention of your personal data